sleshchenko/oauth-proxy/README.md

 Usage of oauth-proxy:
-  -approval-prompt string: OAuth approval_prompt (default "force") -authenticated-emails-file string: authenticate against emails via file (one per line) -basic-auth-password string: the password to set when passing the HTTP Basic Auth header -bypass-auth-except-for value: provide authentication ONLY for request paths under proxy-prefix and those that match the given regex (may be given multiple times).
+  -approval-prompt string: OAuth approval_prompt (default "force") -authenticated-emails-file string: authenticate against emails via file (one per line) -authenticated-ids-file string: authenticate against user ids via file (one per line) -authenticated-ids string: authenticate users with the specified id (may be given multiple times).
+Use * to authenticate any id
+  -basic-auth-password string: the password to set when passing the HTTP Basic Auth header -bypass-auth-except-for value: provide authentication ONLY for request paths under proxy-prefix and those that match the given regex (may be given multiple times).
 Cannot be set with -skip-auth-regex
   -bypass-auth-for value: alias for -skip-auth-regex